onsi/ginkgo/docs/index.md

 Finally, all of these function can be passed an additional `Done` parameter to run asynchronously.
 When running asynchronously, an optional timeout can be provided as a third parameter to `SynchronizedBeforeSuite` and `SynchronizedAfterSuite`.
 The same timeout is applied to both functions.

 > Note an important subtelty:  The `dbRunner` variable is *only* populated on Node 1.
 No other node should attempt to touch the data in that variable (it will be nil on the other nodes).
 The `dbClient` variable, which is populated in the second `SynchronizedBeforeSuite` function is, of course, available across all nodes.

+### Interrupting and Aborting Test Runs

+Users can end a test run by sending a `SIGINT` or `SIGTERM` signal (or, in a terminal, just hit `^C`).
+When an interrupt signal is received Ginkgo will:

+- Immediately interrupt the current test.
+- Run any `AfterEach` and `JustAfterEach` components associated with the current test.
+- Emit infromation about the interrupted test, this includes:
+    - Anything written to the `GinkgoWriter`
+    - The location of the Ginkgo component that was running at the time of interrupt
+    - A full stacktrace dump of all running goroutines at the time of interrupt
+- Skip any subsequent tests
+- Run the `AfterSuite` component if present
+- Exit, marking the test suite as failed

+Should any of the components run after receiving an interrupt get stuck, subsequent interrupt signals can be sent by the user to interrupt them as well.

 ---